SourceDiver42/plyoung.github.io/pages/blox/blox-splash-screens-manager.md

 Add entries to the screens list via the [+] button, then drag-and-drop each screen into the provided field.
 Next you need to choose under which condition that screen will be hidden and the next shown.
 When the game starts all screens are hidden and the 1st shown.
 Then the rules are checked to decide when to hide the 1st and show the 2nd, and so on.

+The **auto unload** option will autmatically unload the scene in which the splash sreen manager object is or delete the GameObject it is on, depending on the option you chose, when the splsah screens are done showing.

 There are 3 types of rules and also the option to allow the player to skip a screen.
 "Player can skip" basically means the player can press any key or mouse button to skip the screen.

 ### Timeout